In Exalate, there are multiple ways to start syncing issues in Jira:

-You need to make sure that the post function is executed once the issue has been updated otherwise the issue will be transferred to a wrong status.
+You need to make sure that the post function is executed once the issue has been updated otherwise, the issue will be transferred to the wrong status.

 You can start issue synchronization automatically according to a specified search query with the help of a trigger.